 Emergency procedures are in place to guide activities in the event of potential catastrophic event.
-Plans include a trouble shooting and repair process followed by the implementation of an emergency action plan if the problem can not be resolved.
-Emergency actions include switching between well water and river water during incubation and early rearing phases, fish consolidations, and early releases to the Salmon River.
+Plans at the McCall Fish Hatchery include a trouble shooting and repair process followed by the implementation of an emergency action plan if the problem can not be resolved.
+Emergency actions include fish consolidations and supplemental oxygenation.
+The final emergency action is to release early to the South Fork Salmon River.